Emotional Intelligence, or, what is commonly referred to as EQ has been claimed to be the key to success in life!

 - This branch, emotional self-management, includes an individual’s personality with goals, self-knowledge and social awareness shaping the way in which emotions are managed (Mayer et al., 2004).

-According to Mayer, Salovey, and Caruso, these skills are what define EI.
+According to Mayer, Caruso, and Salovey (2016), these skills are what define EI.

 In 2016, based on the developments in EI research, Mayer, Caruso, and Salovey updated the four-branch model.
-They included more instances of problem-solving and claimed that the mental abilities involved in EI do, in fact, remain to be determined (Mayer, Caruso & Salovey, 2016).
+They included more instances of problem-solving and claimed that the mental abilities involved in EI do, in fact, remain to be determined (Mayer et al., 2016).

-Mayer and colleagues suggested that EI is a broad, ‘hot’ intelligence.
-Mayer, Roberts, and Barsade (2018) include practical, social and emotional intelligence in their understanding of ‘hot’ intelligences.
+Mayer and colleagues suggested that EI is a broad, ‘hot’ intelligence (2008).
+They include practical, social and emotional intelligence in their understanding of ‘hot’ intelligences.

 So-called ‘hot’ intelligences are those in which people engage with subject matter about people (Mayer et al., 2016).
 Mayer et al. (2016) invite comparison of EI with the personal and social intelligences and they contend that EI can be positioned among these other ‘hot intelligences’.